dan-rodrigues/caravel/README.md

 ## Tests

 Testbenches that instantiate the `caravel` SoC running tests software.
+They can be found in the `verilog/dv/vdp_lite` directory.

 * `video_frame`: Outputs a complete video frame using dumped RGBHV outputs, which is then converted using a Python script to a PNG.
 * `gamepad`: Exercises the gamepad serial IO and (tentative) LED outputs.

-## (TODO: GL tests and proper Makefile support)

 A sample PNG from the `video_frame` is shown below.
 It takes a very long time to complete and can be manually cut short to show a partial frame.
 The black borders represent the front/backporches.